 Another example of why loyalty programs rock is that when you sign up for American Eagle and Aerie’s loyalty program, Real Rewards, you’ll get the chance to earn a free pair of jeans for every five pairs you buy.

 Or earn and spend Place Bucks at The Children’s Place to get even deeper savings on clearance prices.

-14. Get the best summer clearance deals at Target using the Amazon app.
+16. Get the best Target summer clearance deals using the Amazon app.